jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Hopefully these examples show how Rodauth can be integrated easily into existing applications, due to how flexible its configuration is.
+.notes Hopefully these examples show how Rodauth can be integrated into existing applications, due to how flexible its configuration is.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>
 <div class="review">Review</div>